AdobeDocs/campaign-classic.en/help/delivery/using/communication-channels.md

 >[!NOTE]
 >
 >Adobe Campaign offers a set of tools to monitor your deliverability and optimize email sending.
-For more information, consult the [Deliverability getting started](../../delivery/using/deliverability-key-points.md) and [Deliverability management](../../delivery/using/about-deliverability.md).
+Learn more in [this section](../../delivery/using/about-deliverability.md).

 Delivery sending can be automated by preparing a delivery and/or sending it in the process of a workflow.
 For more on delivery-type activities in workflows, refer to [this section](../../workflow/using/about-action-activities.md).